ZONESTAR3D/Slicing-Guide/ZONESTAR_Cura_Resources/readme.txt

 3. copy the files in "plugins" to "C:\Program Files\Ultimaker Cura 4.7\plugins"

-If you use other operating systems, the operation is almost the same
+If you are using other operating systems(Linux/Macos), operation is almost the same